PulokSec/g-drive-next-13/README.md

 4. Delete existing folders.
 5. State management with redux-toolkit.
 6.As no database connected so persist state in local storage with new redux persist configuration.
-7. Edit and update folders (50% done).
+7. Edit and update folders.